Kmar0633/Stickman-Game/readme.md

+# Stickman Game

-Instructions to run the program:
+## Instructions to run the program:

-Go to your terminal and type in the path of the program and "gradle run" to run the program in gradle build to build the program.
-The program can also be run using gradle run and gradle build on the top on Intellij.
+Go to your terminal and type in the path of the program so that you will go to the local project directory and type "gradle run" to run the program in gradle.
+Use 'gradle build' to build the program.
+The program can also be run using gradle run and gradle build within Intellij.

-Location of JSON file:
+## Location of JSON file:
 The JSON file is located in "file:src/main/java/stickman/model/StickmanModel.json"

-Configuration of JSON file:
+## Configuration of JSON file:
 The JSON file is broken down into several sections while contains the levels of the game that can be loaded in GameConfiguration.
 Each level also contains information about the entities of the game.
 Each Entity is further divided into subsections such as "XVelocity","YVelocity","Height"